 Like His Holiness, but not as quickly as His Holiness.
-His Holiness speaks extremely quickly and with a tremendous amount of abbreviations, and with the largest vocabulary of any Tibetan.
-So His Holiness is really quite difficult to understand.
+His Holiness speaks extremely quickly, with a tremendous number of abbreviations, and with the largest vocabulary of any Tibetan.
+His Holiness is really quite difficult to understand.

 Could you tell us what Rinpoche’s role was in relation to His Holiness the Dalai Lama?

-Rinpoche was a tsenzhab (mtshan-zhabs), was the Tibetan title.
-It means literally debate servant.
-Tsennyigi shabchi (mtshan-nyid-kyi zhabs phyi) in Tibetan.
+Rinpoche was a tsenzhab (mtshan-zhabs), which was the Tibetan title.
+It means literally debate servant, tsennyigi shabchi (mtshan-nyid-kyi zhabs phyi) in Tibetan.
 It’s translated by many people as assistant tutor, but he really disliked it being translated that way.
-He was always very humble, so he didn’t like to be called that.
-His role was to go to all the teachings that His Holiness received so that there was somebody that had the breadth of training of His Holiness, and then to be his debate partner.
-So I used to translate it as a master debate partner of His Holiness.
-He was also one of the teachers, of course, because he did give initiations and he did give oral transmissions to His Holiness.
+He was always very humble, so he didn’t like to be called a tutor.
+His role was to go to all the teachings that His Holiness received so that there was somebody that had the full breadth of training of His Holiness, and then to be his debate partner.
+I used to translate it as a master debate partner of His Holiness.
+He was also one of the teachers, of course, because he did give initiations and oral transmissions to His Holiness.

-And he was, as His Holiness called him after he passed away, his lieutenant.
+He was, as His Holiness called him after he passed away, his lieutenant.
 He was the one that was the intermediary between His Holiness and the monasteries.
-And so if there was business to take care of, in terms of certain procedures that the monasteries weren’t following… Because Rinpoche was very forceful as a person.
-He would go and he was very good at scolding or giving the messages of His Holiness.
+If there was business to take care of, in terms of certain procedures that the monasteries weren’t following – because Rinpoche was very forceful as a person – he would go and was very good at scolding or giving the messages of His Holiness.

 Also, as His Holiness said, he was a very good friend.
-Because His Holiness’ relationship with the senior and junior tutors was very formal; whereas with Rinpoche His Holiness could relax and joke, because they debated together.
-And so this was a very special role that he had.
+His Holiness’ relationship with the senior and junior tutors was very formal, whereas with Rinpoche, His Holiness could relax and joke because they debated together, so this was a very special role that he had.

 Did Rinpoche ever talk about his life in Tibet?